valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-frontend-libraries.md

   On the admin page of a case type, a tab 'List' is now available.
 On this tab, case list columns for this case type can be added, modified, and re-ordered.

+* **Added Portaaltaak plugin**

+  Portaaltaak plugin module is added to @valtimo/plugin which supports plugin configuration.

 ## Bugfixes

 The following bugs were fixed: